Hunter: The Alex Morgan Interpol Spy Thriller Series (Intrepid 2)

 He found his SIG, checked it, and headed for the door.

-Alex Morgan policeman, soldier and spy for Intrepid, the black ops division of Interpol is on the hunt for Serbian war criminals.
-But these guys were never going to let it be that simple.
-An assassination attempt is made on the presiding judge of the international tribunal.
-Days later, the judge’s daughter, the famous and beautiful classical pianist Charlotte Rose, vanishes in mysterious circumstances.
+Alex Morgan policeman, soldier and spy for Intrepid, the black-ops division of Interpol is on the hunt for Serbian war criminals.
+But these guys were never going to let it be easy.

-The girl is not just a pretty face and the daughter of a judge, however.
-She’s also the goddaughter of Intrepid’s veteran commander, General Davenport.
-It’s up to Morgan and the Intrepid team to track the kidnappers and the missing woman before the very fabric of international justice is picked apart at its fraying edges.
+The girl is not just a pretty face.
+She’s the goddaughter of Intrepid’s veteran commander, General Davenport.
+It’s up to Morgan and the team to track the kidnappers and the missing woman before the very fabric of international justice is picked apart.

 Hunter: The Alex Morgan Interpol Spy Thriller Series (Intrepid 2)